- make weekly contributions towards your bills

 Simply complete the Household Budget Deduction Instruction Form for each bill you want to contribute towards, and Freepost it back to:

-- details of the deductions you want to cancel (including account number).
-The deductions will be cancelled within 2 weeks of receipt of the cancellation notice.
+- Specify the deductions you wish to cancel (including account number).
+The deductions will be cancelled by An Post within 2 weeks of receipt of the cancellation notice.

 Terms and conditions